 As an enthusiastic animal lover, Elizabeth volunteered first at the Conquest Riding Centre for the Disabled and then at St Giles Animal Rescue before moving on to the Cats Protection Homing and Information Centre on the outskirts of Wellington.
 Her gifted way with the cats quickly earned her the title of ‘Cat Whisperer’ from the staff.

 Since she had always possessed such a way with animals, it was only natural for Elizabeth’s story ideas to revolve around that theme.
-After a brief attempt at self-publishing and a further attempt with an agent, Elizabeth found a publisher and her novel, ‘Akea – The Power of Destiny‘ is now available through Amazon and major book shops.
-It was written when Elizabeth was only fourteen and is to be the first in a long line of stories involving this captivating character.
+After a brief attempt at self-publishing and a further attempt with an agent, Elizabeth found a publisher and her books are now available through Amazon and major book shops.

 “It has to be said that my writing methods are as quirky as I am.
 I don’t write stories; I just put a bunch of words onto paper, and the characters do the rest.
 In fact, it’s not uncommon for me to have completed a writing session without having the slightest idea what I have written.